carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 questions:
 - "What is Nextflow?"
 - "Why should I use a workflow system as part of my research workflow?"
-- "Why use Nextflow ?"
 objectives:
-- "Understand why you should use a workflow system as part of your (data) science workflow."
+- "Understand why you should use a workflow system as part of your workflow"
-- "Explain the benefits of using Nextflow as part of your (data) science workflow."
+- "Explain the benefits of using Nextflow as part of your science workflow."
 keypoints:
-- "Nextflow is a "workflow orchestration engine and a programming domain specific language (DSL)."
+- "Nextflow is a "workflow orchestration engine and a programming domain specific language."
-- "Using a workflow system facilitates portability and reproducibility of (data) science workflows."
+- "Using a workflow system facilitates portability and reproducibility of workflows."
-- "Nextflow is the workflow language, processes can be written in any scripting language that can be executed by the Linux platform (Bash, Perl, Ruby, Python, etc.)"
 ---